SSC-HoCgroup/miniproject-devlog/README.md

 #### Step 6: Let Us Know How It's Going!

-As you work on your RoR project, check-in with us by responding to the [Week 1 - RoR Mini-Project discussion thread](https://groups.google.com/forum/#!topic/hourofcode-at-southseattlecollege/wjkXsrA3jiQ) on #HourofCode's Google Group.
+As you work on your RoR project, check-in with us by responding to the [Week 1 - RubyonRails Mini-Project discussion thread](https://groups.google.com/forum/#!topic/hourofcode-at-southseattlecollege/wjkXsrA3jiQ) on #HourofCode's Google Group.

 Let us know how things are going!
 Such as:
 - Errors you've encountered